How to Become a Court Administrator

 The amount of experience required to become a court administrator will vary based on the state and the size of the court building.

-There are some states that will require a person to have experience in judicial administration or court management before they are eligible to become certified as a court administrator.
+Some states will require a person to have experience in judicial administration or court management before they are eligible to become certified as a court administrator.

 A person who is interested in court administration will need to have clerical skills.